 The economic, political and social conditions, as well as government policies, of the country in which our operations are located could affect our business.
 Economic growth could be uneven, both geographically and among various sectors of the economy and such growth may not be sustained in the future.
-If in the future such country's economy experiences a downturn or grows at a slower rate than expected, there may be less demand for spending in certain industries could materially and adversely affect our ability to find an attractive target business with which to consummate our initial Business Combination and if we effect our initial Business Combination, the ability of that target business to become profitable.
+If in the future such country's economy experiences a downturn or grows at a slower rate than expected, there may be less demand for spending in certain industries.
+A decrease in demand for spending in certain industries could materially and adversely affect our ability to find an attractive target business with which to consummate our initial Business Combination and if we effect our initial Business Combination, the ability of that target business to become profitable.